 Simple Ways to Move Your Body

-You can start the process of weight loss now by adding a little more activity to your life.
+You can start the process of being healthy and weight loss now by adding a little more activity to your life.
 If you're not ready for a structured program, start small.
 Every little bit counts and it all adds up to burning more calories.

 - Turn off the TV.
 Once a week, turn off the TV and do something a little more physical with your family.
 Play games, take a walk...almost anything will be more active than sitting on the couch.